aunum/arc/README.md

 Arc makes use of its standardization patterns to provide rich automation around the selection, tuning, and hardening of models.

--- _Arc is pre-alpha, things can and will break, feel free to open issues and requests_ --
+-- _Arc is pre-alpha, things can and will break, feel free to open issues and pull requests_ --

 ## Tenants